 Knowing what questions are being asked, especially by your customers, is important for many reasons.
 It helps to understand what is important to your customers, what issues they are facing, and what they find confusing.
 It also helps you see if your agents are asking the right questions in the right way.

-Voice Intelligence (Vi) and the Interesting Question moment capture questions asked on your calls.
+Voice Intelligence (or 'Vi') and the Interesting Question moment capture questions asked on your calls.

 How Customers Use the Interesting Question Moment